AndresNeron/lockerpy/README.md

 Additionally, Lockerpy compresses files before encryption to save space.
 This program is ideal for users who need to secure their data or manage encryption within various cybersecurity workflows.

+Protect your code using symmetric (AES) and asymmetric (RSA) algorithms with ease using Lockerpy!
+The encrypted binary data is base64 encoded after AES encryption.
+You can decrypt your AES key using your RSA private key to finally decrypt your file.

 ## <a name="features"></a>Features

 - **Generate Keys**: Create new AES and RSA keys for encryption.